unyt-org/datex-core-js-legacy/docs/manual/13 Threads.md

 // "task checkpoint #2"
 ```

-This is not a problem when using async code:
+When using async code, the logs are printed immediately and in the expected order:
 ```ts
 await run(async i => {
       use (console);